tcoleman23/onDeath/README.md

 # onDeath
 A plugin that is similar to /back, but works through clickable chat messages.
+Next version to include XP regen.